Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 If you have plenty of sunshine and space, choose vining pumpkins.
 If you have less space, choose semi-bush or bush varieties.

-All varieties are edible either raw and cooked, although cooking and baking varieties taste much better than those cultivated for decorative purposes.
+All varieties are edible either raw or cooked, although cooking and baking varieties taste much better than those cultivated for decorative purposes.

 Did you find this article useful?
 Be sure to PIN IT to Pinterest for later!